axelvaldez/radical-companies/_posts/6-how-to/2022-08-22-small-bites-the-co-ownership-model.markdown

   src="/assets/img/pic-co-ownership-the-smaller-bites.svg"
   alt="The heading reads Co-Ownership.
 Below it there are three circles, each labeled 'All of It.'
 Each show a bite mark that take up more of each individual circle." style="margin-left:10px; float:left; width:30%; ">
- <p>This post is about a few smaller bites that, we hope, people may find be less threatening and signal &ldquo;progressiveness.&rdquo; Rather than attempting to change the ownership structure of the whole business, we are talking about starting with a co-owned repayment fund and a co-owned bonus fund.</p>
+ <p>This post is about a few smaller bites that, we hope, people may find to be less threatening and signal &ldquo;progressiveness.&rdquo; Rather than attempting to change the ownership structure of the whole business, we are talking about starting with a co-owned repayment fund and a co-owned bonus fund.</p>

 <h1>Cash Infusions</h1>
  <p>We have gotten used to taking cash infusions from Angels and VCs.
 Angel investors get a note that promises them a future take.
 Then VCs show up and make a bigger investment.
 The Angels get their money back <em>and</em> their promised take, and the VC gets a piece of the business.
 More often than not, a lead VC brings other VCs along and together they end up with <em>majority control</em> of the business.</p>